MAMMAD1381/SecureChat/README.md

 - **utils/**: Utility functions and helpers for the server-side application.
 - **server.js**: Main entry point for the server application.

-This structure should make it clear and easy to understand the layout and organization of your project.
+This structure should make it clear and easy to understand the layout and organization of the project.